brave-intl/bat-ledger/documentation/Ledger-Practicals.md

 The client has various properties stored in persistent, secure storage.
 In the context of this document:

-- `personaId` - used to create a client wallet;
+- `personaId` - a v4 uuid used to create a client wallet;

 - `wallet.paymentId` - an opaque identifier for the wallet;

-// FIXME
-- `wallet.address` - the Ethereum address of the wallet;
+- `wallet.ethAddress` - the Ethereum address of the wallet;

-- `reconcileStamp` - a timestamp indicating the end of the current period completes;
+- `reconcileStamp` - a timestamp indicating the end of the current period;

 - `transactions` - an array indicating successful contributions;
 and,